 What’s the difference in protection between a store-bought and a custom mouthguard?

 Custom mouthguards offer superior protection because they’re made to match your bite and mouth shape exactly.
 This helps distribute impact evenly and reduces the chance of injury to teeth, lips, and jaw.
-Store-bought options are often too loose or tight, leading to poor coverage and discomfort.
+Store-bought options are often too loose or tight and can lead to poor coverage and discomfort.
 A poorly fitting guard can even fall out or shift during play.

 Can adults get custom mouthguards for recreational or competitive sports?